hslam/pulumi-tidb-serverless/README.md

 ### Deploying Shared Storage TiDB Cluster
 Set the Pulumi configuration variables for the shared storage TiDB cluster.
-- If you want to set passwords for tenants, set the following variables.
+- (Optional) If you want to initialize the password when you start the tenant TiDB service for the first time, set the following variables.
+If you have already initialized the password, you do not need to repeat the initialization when you wake up the tenant TiDB service.
 ```
 $ export PASSWORD_TENANT_1="admin-1"
 $ export PASSWORD_TENANT_2="admin-2"